Zantac Recall

 Exposure to NDMA has been tied to gastric or colorectal cancer, as well as tumors in the liver, kidney, and lungs.
 It has also been shown to cause severe liver damage.

 If you or a loved one has been diagnosed with cancer after taking Zantac or another ranitidine medication, you deserve answers about what caused your illness.
-At the Cain Law Office, our Zantac lawyers have extensive experience investigating these types of cases and fighting to hold large manufacturers accountable for the harm their products cause.
+At Cain Law, our Zantac lawyers have extensive experience investigating these types of cases and fighting to hold large manufacturers accountable for the harm their products cause.

 To learn about your legal right to compensation, contact our law firm today for a free consultation.